 Goal 7.
-Understanding and addressing consumer concerns with food safety issues.
+Understanding and addressing consumer concerns with food safety issues

-- Identifying and quantifying determinants of consumer trust and confidence in the food provision system (including trust in actors and institutions) for an understanding of consumer confidence and how it changes over time (monitoring); - Understanding consumers' risk perception of products and lifestyles, particularly in the context of risk-benefit trade-offs and in the amplification of risk perceptions beyond the available scientific evidence; - Understanding the role of public opinion formation for consumer risk perception; - Developing of common and agreed effective consumer communication strategies and messages (e.g. use of layman's language) on risk related issues (including communication of risk-benefit and cost/benefit analysis and of uncertainties) at all levels: governmental, consumers'associations, scientific and industrial associations, media and stakeholders.
-In particular, it has to be better explored the role that could be played by school system in informing young people and parents on food safety issues and heatlh risks related issues and sustainable food production; - Creating communication ways for understanding consumers' perception of safety issues and explaining them the cost need necessary for obtaining safer foods which reach their satisfaction; - Estimating consumer willingness to pay for safer foods and their willingness to trade sensory characteristics with safety provisions.
+- Identifying and quantifying determinants of consumer trust and confidence in the food provision system (including trust in actors and institutions) for an understanding of consumer confidence and how it changes over time (monitoring); - Understanding consumers' risk perception of products and lifestyles, particularly in the context of risk-benefit trade-offs and in the amplification of risk perceptions beyond the available scientific evidence; - Understanding the role of public opinion formation for consumer risk perception; - Development of effective consumer communication strategies and messages (e.g. use of layman's language) on risk related issues (including communication of risk-benefit and cost/benefit analysis and of uncertainties); - Estimating consumer willingness to pay for safer foods and their willingness to trade sensory characteristics with safety provisions.